 The Sanglah Hospital’s forensic medicine unit head Ida Bagus Putu Alit said that crash victims usually died from head trauma because they did not wear helmets.
 “Based on my experience, most traffic accident victims die from head trauma,” Alit said.Ida Bagus Putu Alit — Sanglah Hospital

-Make it clear you want a choice of helmets and choose one that fits ok and has a solid working clasp mechanism.
+Make it clear when you are renting a scooter in Bali that you want a choice of helmets and choose one that fits ok and has a solid working clasp mechanism.
 There is a saying among bikers than a helmet undone is worse than no helmet at all because of the false sense of security.
 I’ve ridden motorcycles all my life (well, from 10 years old) and the number one cause of fatal accidents in Bali involving scooters are no helmet and, you guessed it…

 Needless to say, but alcohol lowers inhibitions and decreases perceived consequences and risk.